 Steps to bagging yourself a decent landlord

-Here are a few of my tips.
+Here are a few of my tips for tenants that plan on dealing directly with landlords!
 Take it with a pinch of salt if you wish.
 I’m just saying…

-It doesn’t matter what part of the country you’re renting in, or how little your budget, the property you’re viewing should be clean, or presentable/tidy at the very least.
+It doesn’t matter what part of the country you’re renting in, or how little your budget is, the property you’re viewing should be clean and presentable, at the very least.
 First impressions are everything.
-Almost.

 If the landlord doesn’t have the decency to push his/her mum through the front door for a little spring cleaning before your viewing, then they’re not going to care about the condition of the property when you’re living in it.

-Common mistake, and I’m still amazed at how often tenants fall victim to this prehistoric trick.
+Common mistake, and I’m still amazed at how often tenants fall victim to this basic trick.
 This ploy existed back when we were monkeys, yet we’ve still not evolved past it.